Policy Priority

 Safety and Security

-Impacts of This Issue
+Impacts of These Issues

 The National Park Service’s Commercial Use Authorization (CUA) program—required for operators conducting business in parks—creates a patchwork of duplicative fees, permits, and reporting standards that vary from park to park.
 These inconsistencies add significant administrative and financial burdens for motorcoach operators.